Our operation is surrounded by the Territory’s Gulf region communities.

 Community groups, not-for-profits and associations can express their interest in the program during biannual funding rounds.

-Expressions of interest for Round 2 are open now and will close on 10 September 2021.
+Expressions of interest for Round 1 are open now and close on 31 March 2022.

 Successful applicants will contribute in one or more of the following areas: